‘Heathers’ TV Show Will Not Air On Paramount Network

 When it was first announced that a TV show based on the movie Heathers was in the works, many fans of the cult hit rejoiced.
 However, after having its premiere date pushed back, the channel it was slated to air on, the Paramount Network, announced today it will not be broadcasting the series, according to The Hollywood Reporter.

-The Heathers reboot was originally scheduled to debut on the network March 7, but the premiere was delayed in the wake of the deadly shooting at the Marjory Stoneman Douglas High School in Parkland, Fla., that took place Feb.
+The Heathers reboot was originally scheduled to debut on the network March 7, but the premiere was delayed in the wake of the deadly shooting at the Marjory Stoneman Douglas High School in Parkland, Florida, that took place on Feb.
 14.

 A new premiere date, July 10, was announced for the anthology.
-But now, with another school shooting (in Santa Fe, Texas, May 18), the heated debate over gun control, and the changing times, all plans to air the series have been scrapped.
+But now, with another school shooting in Santa Fe, Texas, on May 18, the heated debate over gun control, and the changing times, all plans to air the series have been scrapped.

 “This is a high school show, we’re blowing up the school, there are guns in the school, it’s a satire, and there are moments of teachers having guns,” explained Keith Cox, the president of development and production at the Paramount Network, to The Hollywood Reporter.
 “It’s hitting on so many hot topics.
 This company can’t be speaking out of both sides of its mouth, saying the youth movement is important for us, and we’ve done all these wonderful things to support that, and at the same time, we’re putting on a show that we’re not comfortable with.”